TomVincentUK/snompy/docs/development.rst

 Is something missing?
 Have you spotted a bug?
-Read on for details on how to raise feature requests, or contribute to ``pysnom``.
+Read on for details on how to raise feature requests, or contribute to ``snompy``.

 Feature requests
 ----------------

-Feature requests and bug reports can be submitted by raising an issue on the `pysnom GitHub repository <https://github.com/TomVincentUK/pysnom/issues>`_.
+Feature requests and bug reports can be submitted by raising an issue on the `snompy GitHub repository <https://github.com/TomVincentUK/snompy/issues>`_.

 Development process
 -------------------